ghgemmer/Halloween/README.md

     * SHAKE_SHAKE_SENORA_FILE         = 9
 * _audioDelayInPeriods_ - The delay in number of _periodMsec_ before the audio file is played.
 This allows time for the user to get ready before the audio plays.
-* _includeArm_ - Optional.
+* _includeArm_ - Optional, defaults to don't include.
 Indicates if the Arm/Elbow servos are to be synchronzied or left alone.
 0 = don't sync 1 = sync

 **ImuHeadMouthStop** Stops the servo movement being synchronized to the IMUs.
 The servos are left in the position they were at when this command was entered.
 The ImuHeadMouth operations can also be stopped by pressing a physical button